Belonocnema: Taxonomy

 The genus was first named and described by Gustav Mayr in 1881 with Belonocnema treatae as the type species.
 The taxonomy of the species in the genus has been subject to different interpretations but now appears resolved through study of the morphology, ecology, and genetics of the genus.
 The genus Dryorhizoxenus, described by William Ashmead, is considered a synonym of Belonocnema, with its type species, D. floridanus, included in B. treatae.

 Species

-Belonocnema contains the following three species:
+Belonocnema contains the following described species: